 Parking Lot.
-The CLUDC Chapter 17.36 Parking and Loading requires 1 space per 300 SF of retail space which equates to 53 parking spaces for the 16,157 SF facility.
+The CLUDC Chapter 17.36 Parking and Loading requires one space per 300 SF of retail space, which equates to 53 parking spaces for the 16,157 SF facility.
 Other parking requirements include: 1 RV space per 40 parking spaces, 1 ADA space per 26 spaces.
 As proposed the 25,000 SF parking area has 55 parking spaces, including three ADA-accessible spaces, two Recreational Vehicle Spaces, six bike parking stalls, and five EV compatible spaces and meets the requirements.
-The proposed Project includes two extra parking spaces and one extra RV parking space.
+The proposed Project includes one extra RV parking space.
 The Code (17.36.040Af) requires a Minor Use Permit to approve parking in excess of the code, in order to avoid excessive impervious surfaces and inefficient land use.
-However, as noted below in the Landscaping Section, the proposed parking lot does not comply with minimum landscaping buffers between the lot and the public right of way on the southwest corner of the lot, and thus Marie Jones Consulting (MJC) is recommending a reduction of two parking spaces in this area.
-With this reduction required by Special Condition 1a and 1b, the Project would conform with the City's parking requirements.
-The proposed Project has one excess RV parking space.
-The proposed Project would require a Use Permit to approve the excess RV parking space.
-The Applicant was asked if they want to pursue a Use Permit for the excess parking space and the Applicant indicated that they would rather remove the excess space.
+The Applicant has indicated that it does not want to apply for a Minor Use Permit to retain the extra RV parking space and so Special Condition 1a is proposed to address this issue.

-Special Condition 1: The Applicant shall resubmit the landscaping and parking plans for Community Development Director approval.
-The revised parking and landscaping plan shall:

-- a) Delete the two parking spaces on the southwest corner of the parking lot and replace this area with landscaping. - b) Eliminate the excess RV parking space, and to the degree feasible replace a portion of it with landscaping.
+Special Condition 1a: The Applicant shall resubmit the landscaping and parking plans for Community Development Director approval.
+The revised parking and landscaping plan shall eliminate the excess RV parking space, and to the degree feasible replace a portion of it with landscaping.

 Bicycle Parking.
-The Project site plan illustrated six (6) bicycle parking spaces.
+The Project site plan illustrates six (6) bicycle parking spaces.
 The CLUDC requires one (1) bicycle space per ten (10) car parking spaces or five (5) spaces total.
 The Project complies with this requirement.